 There are actually two varieties of hairless guinea pigs.
-The Skinny Pig, which does actually have a bit of hair, and the Baldwin guinea pig.
+The skinny pig, which does actually have a bit of hair, and the Baldwin guinea pig.
 While some people find their unique appearance unappealing, others find them quite irresistible.

 Through careful breeding, it is thought to be possible to produce hairless guinea pigs that are hardier than their ancestors.
-While there are or have been some lab strains of hairless guinea pigs with reduced immune function, it seems that it shouldn't be assumed that hairless strains should be any less hardy than their hairy counterparts.
+While there are or have been some lab strains of hairless guinea pigs with reduced immune function, it shouldn't be assumed that hairless strains should be any less hardy than their hairy counterparts.

 Their care is much like that of other guinea pigs.
-However, lacking a coat they are a bit more sensitive to temperature extremes and must be protected from drafts as well as direct sunlight.
-They also tend to eat more to maintain their metabolism and body heat (an excellent quality diet is a necessity, but should be provided to all guinea pigs, hairless or not).Continue to 2 of 4 below.
+However, lacking a coat, they are a bit more sensitive to temperature extremes and must be protected from drafts as well as from direct sunlight.
+They also tend to eat more to maintain their metabolism and body heat (an excellent quality diet is a necessity but should be provided to all guinea pigs, hairless or not).

 Young Baldwin Guinea Pig

 This young Baldwin has a bit of hair, which will be lost.
 They are born with a full coat of hair.
 After two to five days their hair begins to fall out, starting at the head and progressing to their hind ends.
 By the age of two months, they are completely bald.